Who received a Galleri® test

 If people know which group they are in, it might alter the way they behave about their health.
 This could make the research results less clear or reliable.

-Who will get a test result
+Who gets a test result

 Getting a cancer signal detected result